-Partnered with medical educators and approved GP teachers, you will be immersed into the world of primary care by performing two six-month specialist practice runs in accredited teaching practices.
+Partnered with medical educators and approved GP teachers, you will be immersed into the world of primary care by completing one or two practice placements in accredited teaching practices.

 The process is designed to assist you in the transition from secondary care hospital runs to caring for patients in a holistic way.

-Breaking up clinical time, there is a full calendar of interactive seminars and workshops, working with small groups and medical educators.
-Expect role-plays, presentations, small group discussions, video reviews and many more learning activities completed alongside other GPs in training.
+In addition to clinical time, you will also participate in a range of learning activities, including interactive seminars and workshops, working with small groups and medical educators.
+Expect role-plays, presentations, small group discussions and video reviews, completed alongside other GPs in training.

-By the end of the first year in GPEP, you will take the wealth of knowledge and experience you have acquired and apply it when sitting the GPEP1 written and clinical exams.
+By the end of the first year in GPEP, you will take the wealth of knowledge and experience you have acquired and apply it when sitting the GPEP1 written and clinical examinations.

-Standard full time registrars will be required to work eight-tenths clinical time a week with one-day release for seminars and workshops.
-However, registrars have the option to work and attend workshops part time for a minimum of seven-tenths per week.
+Full time registrars will be required to work eight-tenths clinical time a week (approximately a 32-hour week) with one-day release for seminars and workshops.
+However, registrars have the option to work part-time, five-tenths clinical time a week (approximately (approximately a 20-hour week) and attend workshops.